GyberExperiments/canton-primitives/README.md

-# Canton Primitives — OTC Smart Contracts
+# DeFi Infrastructure for Canton Network

 Open-source DAML smart contracts for OTC trading on Canton Network.